z34chris/Wad2UDMF/README.md

 ### Usage

-Open a command line and type wad2udmf -h to get started
+Open a command line, type "wad2udmf -h" and press enter to get started

 ## Built With